kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/iOS-GoogleCast-V3.md

         [_playerViewController changeMedia:{current-entry-id}];
     }

 ### Change Media

-To change media please use `changeMedia:` method under `KPViewController`
+To change media, use the `changeMedia:` method under `KPViewController`:

       [_playerViewController changeMedia:{your_value}];

 ### Set Custom Logo

-To set logo please use
+To set a logo use the following:

       [self.castProvider setLogo:{custom_logo_image_url}];

 ### Mini Controllers

-If you are interested in mini controllers please follow this url:
+If you wish to use mini controllers, see this url for details:

 https://developers.google.com/cast/docs/ios_sender_integrate#add_mini_controllers

 ### Recommendations

-During cast we advise to use `mini/extended controls` over the player UI, to see a sample please use our sample below.
+During casting, we advise using `mini/extended controls` over the player UI; see the sample below.

 ### Sample

-https://github.com/kaltura/player-sdk-demo-ios/tree/master/ovp/CCV3Demo
+The following is a sample of using the mini/extended control: https://github.com/kaltura/player-sdk-demo-ios/tree/master/ovp/CCV3Demo